zbryikt/bakamo/module/base/discuss/README.md

 Additionally, `api` is an customizable object containing API extensions for discuss to call, including:

  - `role({discuss, users})`: return a Promise resolving with a hash mapping from user key to a list string for its corresponding roles. `discuss` is the Discuss object we want to resolve.
+ - `perm({user, discuss, comment, action})`: return a Promise which resolves if permission granted, otherwise rejects with an Error.

 ## Discuss Object